HPatto/members_only/README.md

 An interesting project to connect back-end and front-end, with multiple database schemas and general data persistence.
 I enjoy the abstractions that improve the developer experience, and have found time invested to pay serious dividends.

+Deploying to Vercel was difficult.
+This project doesn't match their use-case, so some alterations to project structure were necessary.
+Best to follow a more complete framework.

 The next project should include RESTful API construction, and separation of the backend and frontend.

 #### Frontend